PhuahJinWei/JPG-PDF/README.md

-# Simple PDF to JPG or JPG to PDF Converter
+# Simple PDF to JPG / JPG to PDF Converter

 ## Access via: